jhm2112/cse15l-lab-reports/lab-report-1-week-2.md

 **Downloading and installing VSCode** <br />
 <br />
 The first step is to download and install VSCode.
-Go to https://code.visualstudio.com/download and choose the version that is compatible with your machine.
+Go to [the VSCode website](https://code.visualstudio.com/download) and choose the version that is compatible with your machine.
 Then follow the instructions to install.

 ![Image](vscode.png) <br />